AJSmartyPants/Quake-It-Off/README.md

 It's better to have false alarms when an earthquake is predicted but one doesn't occur, than to have no idea for when an earthquake is not predicted, but one occurs.
 Like we always say, better safe than sorry.

 The best part is: Our predictions are catered to those with anxiety and stress as well.
 On the app, I clarify that these predictions mean to warn.
+The predictions go up to a week from the current day, and also provide current predictions.
 ![Home Page Image 1](https://github.com/AJSmartyPants/Quake-It-Off/blob/main/Images/HomePage1.png?raw=true)
 ![Home Page Image 2](https://github.com/AJSmartyPants/Quake-It-Off/blob/main/Images/HomePage2.png?raw=true)